backstabslash/3rd-year-observer-pattern/README.md

-TECHNICAL TASK:
-Using the "Observer" pattern, develop a program in which the decimal numbers given by the subject are converted into various other systems of calculation by observers.
-Depending on the sign of the transferred number and its value, the following options are possible:
+TECHNICAL TASK: Develop a console application using the "Observer" pattern that converts decimal numbers provided by the subject into different calculation systems through the use of observers.
+The program should consider the sign and value of the transferred number, and allow for the following options:

-• Report that the number is too large / negative;
+• Notify the user if the number is too large or negative.

-• Output the number passed by the subject in its own system of calculation.
+• Output the number in its own calculation system.